 The ghost has shoulder-length, greasy black hair.
 He wears some type of baseball style cap and a green vest.
 He's also wearing a dark long-sleeved shirt and a pair of jeans.
 The story goes that the witness passes the phantom man once while traveling on Highway 12 and then, a few miles later, passes the same man for a second time.
 The driver is left stunned and confused over seeing the same man in two different places on the highway, miles apart.

 One eyewitness wrote about his encounter on the website Ghosts of America.
 The driver had never before heard the story of the phantom hitchhiker.
-He recounted that the first time he passed the man between 2-3 am.
+He recounted that the first time he passed the man between 2 and 3 am.
 The second time he passed the same man, the driver was unnerved.
-Later, his girlfriend was surfing through various ghost tales on the Internet when the story of the phantom man on Highway 12 popped up.
+Later, his girlfriend was surfing through various ghost tales on the internet when the story of the phantom man on Highway 12 popped up.
 The eyewitness reports were almost identical to his.

 If you want to see the Phantom Man, try driving along Highway 12, Baraboo, WI at night.